uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

 expect to be matched with our industry partners, both in Hawaii and on the mainland.

-Typically, trainees will receive a direct fellowship (~$34K/year) and have the tuition paid by the program for one or two years, and will then be funded as GAs for the rest of their degree period.
-Direct fellowships are limited to US persons (citizens/permanent residents), others may be supported by other funding sources.
+A subset of trainees will receive a NRT fellowship (~$34K/year) and have the tuition paid by the program for one or two years, and will then be funded as GAs for the rest of their degree period.
+Direct fellowships are limited to US persons (citizens/permanent residents).
+Other trainees will be supported by other funding sources.

 For more details of our program, please visit [the About page](../about.md).